crizzy9/.dotfiles/README.md

-a <filename> <CR> - create a new file/folder (while in nvimtree) Ctrl + r - Rename a file in nvimtree (does not updated references with lsp) (TODO: update references, use telescope file browser maybe?, use https://github.com/nvim-tree/nvim-tree.lua/wiki/Extension-Plugins) d - remove selected file (confirm with y) g? - To view shortcuts while in nvim tree
+a <filename> <CR> - create a new file/folder (while in nvimtree) Ctrl + r - Rename a file in nvimtree (does not updated references with lsp) (TODO: update references, use telescope file browser maybe?, use https://github.com/nvim-tree/nvim-tree.lua/wiki/Extension-Plugins) d - remove selected file (confirm with y)
+Ctrl + k - View file size and other info g? - To view shortcuts while in nvim tree

 # neovim terminal emulator